Disclaimer: When I took the 1 800 Contacts Express Exam, it was offered for free. As of February 2023, the exam costs

-If you wear contacts, you know how expensive and inconvenient that yearly eye exam can be.
-But what if you could take it at home for free?
+If you wear contact lenses, you know how expensive and inconvenient that yearly eye exam can be.
+But what if you could take it at home for only $20?

 I took an online eye exam at 1 800 Contacts as well as a comprehensive eye exam at an ophthalmologist’s office to see if I would get the same results.

-In this article, I’m going to walk you through the process of taking a free eye exam at 1 800 Contacts and tell you how it went.
+In this article, I’m going to walk you through the process of taking a cheap eye exam online at 1 800 Contacts and tell you how it went.

 What I Learned When I Took an Online Eye Exam

 When I took the 1 800 Contacts Express Exam, it was offered for free.
 Now, the price has gone up to $20.
 Of course, most prescription renewal exams for contacts cost over $100, so this is still a great way to save!
 Plus, I ended up getting the same results as I did at the eye doctor’s office.

-It only took about 15 minutes to complete the eye exam, there was no appointment necessary, and I got my results within two hours.
-The process was completely free and relatively straightforward.
+It took only about 15 minutes to complete the online eye exam, there was no appointment necessary, and I got my results within two hours.

 However, there were a few things I wish I had known before getting started, including how to check my eligibility and what I’d need for the exam.

 Who Qualifies for an Online Eye Exam?

-Before you sign up for a free online eye exam at 1 800 Contacts, check your eligibility.
-At this time, 1 800 Contacts is only available in select states for certain ages.
+Before you sign up for an online eye exam at 1 800 Contacts, check your eligibility.
+At this time, 1 800 Contacts is available only in select states and only for people of certain ages.

 Not Eligible Eligible

 What You’ll Need To Take the Online Eye Exam

-Before taking the exam, there are a few things you’ll need to have handy for your online eye exam.
-Make sure you have these nearby before beginning:
+Before taking the exam, there are a few things you’ll need to have nearby:

 - A computer with a camera and microphone accessibility

 - A driver’s license or credit card